You might be wondering if your contraception can affect your AMH result.

 The answer could be yes or no. Your hormonal contraceptive might not have affected your AMH levels, meaning your original result is accurate.
 It's possible that your AMH was only slightly affected, so while the number may increase, it could still fall within the same range (e.g. your "low" is still a "low").
 Finally, your AMH levels may have been significantly affected, and your retest could show a higher result, possibly also moving you to a different range.

-My AMH came back "in-range" or "high" while using my hormonal contraceptive or within 3 months of stopping.
-Do I need to retest?
+My AMH came back "low", "in-range" or "high" while using my hormonal contraceptive or within 3 months of stopping.
+Do I need to retest to find out if it was temporarily lowered?

 I’ve recently stopped using my hormonal contraceptive but it hasn’t been 3 months yet - can I test my AMH?